bwynn/expansions/content/about.md

 I found myself back up in the Bay Area, managing a bike shop and riding bikes again as we rounded into the 2010s.
-I met my wife while still running the store, and started getting interested in the direction of web development.
-It started with late-nights after my at-the-time girlfriend was asleep on the couch, after a long, full-day at work.
+I met my wife while still running the store, and I started getting teaching myself to code at night.

 Persistence and a healthy dose of naïvety led me to leave my job  and venture out into the digital world.
 It wasn't too long into my solo-gig that I was